MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/transition-from-previous-sync-client.md

 # Transition from the previous OneDrive for Business sync app

-This article is for Office 365 admins who would like to transition their users off of the previous OneDrive for Business sync app (Groove.exe) so that they sync only with the new OneDrive sync app (OneDrive.exe).
+This article is for global and SharePoint admins who want to transition their users off of the previous OneDrive for Business sync app (Groove.exe) so that they sync with only the new OneDrive sync app (OneDrive.exe).

 If you're not an IT admin, see [Sync files with the new OneDrive sync app in Windows](https://support.office.com/article/615391c4-2bd3-4aae-a42a-858262e42a49) to learn how to begin syncing files using the new OneDrive sync app.

 > [!IMPORTANT]
-> If your organization never used the previous OneDrive for Business sync app, or had fewer than 250 licensed Office 365 users in June 2016, your users are already using the new OneDrive sync app to sync files in OneDrive and SharePoint Online.<br>The new OneDrive sync app supports Windows 10, Windows 8.1, Windows 8, and Windows 7.
-It can also be used with SharePoint Server 2019.<br>The OneDrive sync app for Windows now supports syncing IRM-protected SharePoint document libraries and OneDrive locations.
-To create a seamless IRM sync experience for your end users, deploy the latest [Rights Management Service (RMS) client](https://aka.ms/odirm) to your users' computers.
+> If your organization never used the previous OneDrive for Business sync app, or had fewer than 250 licensed Office 365 users in June 2016, your users are already using the new OneDrive sync app to sync files in OneDrive and SharePoint Online.

- **If you're ready now, [download the latest version of the new OneDrive sync app that's fully released to production](https://go.microsoft.com/fwlink/p/?linkid=844652).** To learn about other versions that are rolling out to different rings, see [New OneDrive sync app release notes](https://support.office.com/article/845dcf18-f921-435e-bf28-4e24b95e5fc0).

-> [!IMPORTANT]
-> OneDrive.exe must be deployed and configured before you try the takeover command.

 ## Overview